adps/anomaly-aie-lstm-admvb630/README.md

  - Insert the microSD card into the VB630.
 Take care with the delicate mechanism of the card holder.
  - Set SW2[1:8]=01010001 on ADM-VB630 to boot from the microSD card and with VPX IO enabled.
  - Set SW1-5=1 on the VB630 to enable VPX JTAG.
  - Power up the board.
-Open a serial terminal at 115.2kbps (with XON/OFF control flow deactivated) and connect to teh COM port associated with the board.
+Open a serial terminal at 115.2kbps (with XON/OFF control flow deactivated) and connect to the COM port associated with the board.
 You should see the board booting from the uSD card.

 ### Running the Hardware Model from the Board's Linux Terminal